see-for-yourself/bgdv-book/_posts/2024-10-15-chapter1_turtle.md

 Ex.1.2.
 For the trajectory of Covid-19 vaccinations and cases, use Python turtle to draw the visualization with the added lines that connect the points at the end of each month as in Figure 1.3 (bottom). _Hints_: The turtle functions `t.xcor()` and `t.ycor()` gets the current coordinates on the screen, and `t.goto(x, y)` moves to a specified point (x, y).
 The function `t.pencolor('red')` sets the pen color to red.

 *Ex.1.3.
 Notice that the trajectory of Covid-19 vaccinations and cases in Figure 1.3 (top) is basically a staircase visualization.
 It has 27 steps.
-In the previous section, we drew random staircases with 24 steps -- do these look like the Covid-19 trajectory?
+In the previous section, we drew random staircases with 24 steps -- do these look similar to the Covid-19 trajectory?
 Draw several more random staircases with 27 steps, and compare these to the Covid-19 visualization.
 To what degree do you believe that the Covid-19 trajectory looks like it comes from random data?